inkanfung/LoanCalculator/KanOnerioSolution/README.md

 - **Syndicated Loan:** A type of loan where multiple financial institutions, also known as lenders or participants, come together to provide funds to a single borrower.
 The main goal of a syndicated loan is to spread the risk associated with lending a large sum of money across multiple lenders.

 # Loan Interest Calculator

 A simple Java-based Loan Interest Calculator for bank customers.

 This calculator computes the daily interest accruals and total interest for a loan, given the start and end dates, loan amount, loan currency, base interest rate, and margin.

+**Example:**

-Lets say you have Input Loan Object:
+Input Loan Object:

-Start date: 2023-03-15
+- Start date: 2023-03-15
-End date: 2023-04-15
+- End date: 2023-04-15
-Loan amount: 10,000 USD
+- Loan amount: 10,000 USD
-Base interest rate: 5% per year
+- Base interest rate: 5% per year
-Margin: 1% per year
+- Margin: 1% per year

 Total annual interest rate = base interest rate + margin = 5% + 1% = 6%